 As with any consumer platform, it’s nigh impossible to find buyers for wholesale quantity.

 Even then, it’s hard to find ones that are willing to settle on a reasonable wholesale price. eBay is generally only going to be a good option for someone established on the platform.
 It also is not very ideal for those with a large quantity of servers.

 Craigslist is not a secure platform, and is distinctly consumer based.
 There is no recourse in the event of a dispute.
 There are no fraud prevention mechanisms either, like escrow or scam compensation policies.

 If you do insist on using this platform, always arrange a public meet in person at a safe location.
 Craigslist is rife with scams for high value items like servers.

 That being said, there are no fees on this platform, so for the hardware seller with plenty of time who doesn’t mind sifting through plenty of bogus inquiries and filtering out scams, Craigslist is a somewhat viable option.

 Reddit is extensively visited by system administrators and system engineers in the market for enterprise hardware.
 Specifically, Reddit.com/r/hardwareswap , reddit.com/r/sysadmin, and reddit.com/r/homelab are three meccas for young hardware professionals.

 At the very least these can valuate your hardware and direct you even if you can’t find a buyer.
 You’ll want to ensure you vet a potential buyer’s profile and follow the guidelines for Hardwareswap’s trading market.

 IT Asset Disposition Services

 If you’d like to receive a free quote for your equipment from a family owned ITAD vendor, fill out a form below!
 We’d love to hear from you.
-Visit Our Servers Page For More Information
+For more information visit our Server resale page.

 Have something to add?
 Let us know your thoughts in the comments below!